Thomas Manners, 1st Earl of Rutland: Career

 On 22 June 1513, Thomas landed at Calais on the French expedition.
 In 1513 he became Baron Ros, probably aged 16 or 17, on his father's death and was summoned in 1515 to Parliament.
 He was at the Field of the Cloth of Gold in 1520 and at King Henry VIII's meeting with Charles V, Holy Roman Emperor afterwards.

-In December 1521 he became cupbearer to the king.
+In December 1521, Baron Ros became cupbearer to the king.
 In January 1522 he was made steward of Pickering, Yorkshire, and from April to October of the same year he held the appointment of Lord Warden of the East Marches, in which he was succeeded by Henry Percy, 6th Earl of Northumberland.
 He received the wardenship of Sherwood Forest on 12 July 1524, an office which afterwards became practically hereditary in his family.
 He was appointed a Knight of the Garter on 24 April 1525 and on 18 June 1525 he was made Earl of Rutland, a title previously held by members of the house of York.

 He was a great favourite of King Henry VIII and received many grants, including the keepership of Enfield Chase on 12 July 1526, and Belvoir Castle, which remains the chief seat of his family.
 On 11 October 1532 he landed with the king in France.
 He was at the coronation of Queen Anne Boleyn in 1533 and later took part in her trial.
 Rutland was actively engaged in meeting the Pilgrimage of Grace.
 He held a joint command with the Earls of Huntingdon and Shrewsbury and marched to Nottingham and thence to Newark, Southwell, and Doncaster against the northern rebels.

 He was steward of many monasteries, and from his various ancestors had claims through their having founded certain of the houses.
 Hence at the Dissolution of the Monasteries, he received numerous grants of monastic property.
 In Leicestershire he obtained Charley, Garradon, and by exchange, Croxton; in Yorkshire he received Beverley, Warter, and Rievaulx by exchange.
 Jointly with Robert Tyrwhit, he obtained Belvoir, Eagle, and Kyme in Lincolnshire, and in Yorkshire Nun Burnham.

 When Anne of Cleves came to England to marry the king, Rutland was appointed her lord chamberlain and met her at Shooter's Hill on her approach to Greenwich Palace, after her unfortunate interview with the king at Rochester.
 In 1542 he became constable of Nottingham Castle.
 He went to the border again on 7 August 1542 as Warden of the Marches, but was recalled, in consequence of illness, in November of the same year.
 From Newark-on-Trent he wrote on 7 November to the Council of the North: "As Gode best knows, I ame in a poyur and febvll estat".
 He died on 20 September 1543.